ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 Continuous Integration
 ----------------------
 GitLab manages builds via a YAML file held inside your repository.
-Similar to a Jenkinsfile in philosophy.
 This is the file in the skeleton HelloWorld project.

 .. literalinclude:: example-ci.yml